What is Automotive Paint Made Of & Top Tips

 - Use a clean, soft cloth to dry the car after washing and avoid creating watermarks on the surface.

-- Use a polishing paste to quickly fix minute scratches and ensure to polish the surface as soon as possible.
+- Use a polishing paste to quickly fix minute scratches.
+Be sure to also polish the surface as soon as possible.
 In case of deep scratches, use a wax crayon as a quick fix which can act as a protective layer.
 But this can wear off with a few washes.

 - With deep scratches which expose bare metal, a touch-up job is required.
 This can prevent the metal from exposure to harmful substances that can cause rusting.